henkexbg/wordle-solver/README.md

 * Java 14
 * Maven

+Note: these prerequisites are not required if building and running the Docker container.

 # How to Build and Run
 To build this project simply run: `mvn clean package` in the project directory.
-This command will generate a file called target/wordle-solver-0.0.1-SNAPSHOT.jar.
+This command will generate a file called target/wordle-solver-1.0.0.jar.

-This file can then be executed by typing `java -jar wordle-solver-0.0.1-SNAPSHOT.jar`
+This file can then be executed by typing `java -jar wordle-solver-1.0.0.jar`

 # How to Build and Run in Docker
 This project can be packaged and run as a Docker container.